12 Realistic Side Hustle Ideas You Can Get Started On Today!

 While this is not the most glamorous of jobs, it’s good and honest work that can provide a decent side income.

-Another great aspect of housekeeping is that it can be a few or as many clients as you want and fit into your schedule.
+Another great aspect of housekeeping is that you can work with as few or as many clients as you can fit into your schedule.

-Years ago when starting work in our family business, I also worked two evenings a week, cleaning that same business instead of hiring it out.
+Years ago, when starting work in our family business, I also cleaned that business two evenings a week instead of hiring it out.

 This side hustle allowed me to make almost an extra $600 per month (2008 rates) and put that money towards investment plans I had for myself.